 The OECD has published reports and launched a global dialog among member and non-member countries on measures to limit harmful tax competition.
 These measures are largely directed at counteracting the effects of jurisdictions perceived by the OECD to be tax havens or offering preferential tax regimes.
 The OECD has not listed Bermuda as an uncooperative tax haven jurisdiction because Bermuda has committed to eliminating harmful tax practices and to embracing international tax standards for transparency, exchange of information and the elimination of any aspects of the regimes for financial and other services that attract business with no substantial domestic activity.
-We are not able to predict what changes will arise from the commitment or whether such changes will subject us to additional taxes.
+We are not able to predict what changes will arise from the commitment to the OECD or whether such changes will subject us to additional taxes.
+The EU has initiated its own measures along similar lines.
+In December 2017, the EU identified certain jurisdictions (including Bermuda) which it considered had a tax system that facilitated offshore structuring by attracting profits without commensurate economic activity.
+In order to avoid EU "blacklisting", Bermuda introduced new economic substance legislation in December 2018, which came into force on January 1, 2019.
+Based on the EU guidelines, the legislation requires Bermuda companies to be locally managed and directed, to carry on their core income generating activities in Bermuda and to have an adequate level of local full time qualified employees, local accommodation and local expenditure.
+There is no experience yet as to how the Bermuda authorities will interpret and enforce these new rules and, accordingly, we are not able to predict their impact on our operations and net income.

 In addition, in 2015, the OECD published its final series of Base Erosion and Profit Shifting ("BEPS") reports related to its attempt to coordinate multilateral action on international tax rules.
-The proposed actions include an examination of the definition of a "permanent establishment" and the rules for attributing profit to a permanent establishment.
 One of these reports covers "country-by-country" reporting, which calls for the provision, at a country-specific level, of information such as affiliate and non-affiliate revenues, profit or loss before tax, income taxes paid and accrued, capital, number of employees and tangible assets.
 It is expected that some countries, including some EU countries, would deem a failure to implement country-by-country reporting to be sufficient rationale to place another country on a "black-list", thus potentially restricting in some way business between the two countries.
 Bermuda implemented country-by-country reporting in 2016 for 2017 reporting.
 The implementation and ongoing requirements of country-by-country reporting will require significant management time and resources.
 Although we believe Bermuda's implementation of country-by-country reporting has reduced the likelihood that Bermuda would appear on a "black-list", some uncertainty remains.
+The other actions proposed in the BEPS report include an examination of the definition of a "permanent establishment" and the rules for attributing profit to a permanent establishment, tightening up transfer pricing rules to ensure that outcomes are in line with value creation, neutralizing the effect of hybrid financial instruments and limiting the deductibility of interest costs of tax purposes.
 Any changes in the tax law of an OECD member state in response to the BEPS reports and recommendations could subject us to additional taxes.